mjdave/tui/README.md

 debug.getFileName()             // returns the current script file name or debug identifier string debug.getLineNumber()           // returns the line number in the current script file

+table.count(table)                  // count of array objects
-table.insert(table, index, value)   // insert into an array, specifying the index table.insert(table,value)           // to add to the end of an array
+table.insert(table, index, value)   // insert into an array, specifying the index. nil objects are added to fill any gaps before this index. objects after this index are shifted table.insert(table,value)           // add to the end of an array

 ```